MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## CloudFormation ChangeSets

 - When we update a stack, we need to know what will change before the changes themselves are applied
-- ChangeSets wont tell us in advance if the update will be successful
+- ChangeSets wouldn't tell us in advance if the update will be successful or not
 - For Nested Stacks we will see the changes across all the stacks

 ## CloudFormation Drift Detection